Below are the details from the 2023 contest. Check back in September for 2024 contest details and entry form.

 Other things you can do:

-Winners and honorable mentions will be contacted directly and announced to the public (on this website and via email) before the end of March.
+Winners and honorable mentions will be contacted directly and announced to the public (on this website and via email) by early April.

 Support this contest by purchasing prints and other items featuring the artwork.